 Book of Alternative Services (BAS)

 BAS 4th Sunday of the month

 Children are an important element of our worship service.
-From September to June a children's talk is part of the service and a Sunday School program for children under age 12 are provided to help the children grow in their faith.
+A Sunday School program for children under age 12 is provided to help the children grow in their faith.
 During July and August quiet activities can be provided while children stay with parents.
 The meeting room off the Parish hall is available for women who wish to nurse their child privately and a change table is located beside the washrooms.

 Following worship, join us for coffee hour; and birthday cake on the 2nd Sunday of the month.

 Reverse Offering: on 3rd Sunday of the month food is collected and donated to the Current River Churchesí Food Cupboard and for St. Stephenís emergency food bag.

 The four parts of the Eucharist are the Gathering of the Community, Proclamation of the Word, Liturgy of the Eucharist and Dismissal of the Community.

 Many people attending worship live in Current River and are known to each other.
 Some come from other places, and are new to the church community or are visitors.
 In the Gathering of the Community we come together to be a worshiping community and welcome everyone.

 In the Proclamation of the Word, passages from the Bible are read so that we can hear Godís word speaking through the ancient scriptures.
 The sermon, about 15 minutes, draws out themes from scripture readings and applies them to relevant issues in peopleís lives.
 The church community then prays for the world, Current River, the church, and those in need.
 We say a general confession, and shake hands as a sign of peace.